 Can you go into the water for a swim and snorkel?
 Not really.
 The water is cold.
 However if you are used to diving in cold waters – then this may be possible too. 🙂

-For a winter time private gulet cruise, you would treat your blue voyage like a cruise only.
+For a winter time private gulet cruise, you would treat your blue voyage like a cruise only in Marmaris.
 The destinations remain the same as do the places of interest to visit – just like the Spring and Summer.
 Keeping warm is also possible since the air conditioners on board gulets operate to cool and heat the cabins.

 I wouldn’t mind enjoying a hearty Mediterranean breakfast on the forward deck overlooking some of the amazing scenery in this region; as well as the sounds of peace and quiet.
 A picnic for lunch sounds like a good idea at any one of the stunning private bays or small coves with a good read.
 Or I could do nothing at all.
 I could end my day with a fantastic BBQ on board and good company.
 After dinner retiring to my cabin with a good movie on satellite – to repeat this all again, in a different location sounds like a splendid plan.